singleplatform-eng/ansible-role-haproxy/README.md

 ## Author Information

 This role was created in 2015 by [Jeff Geerling](http://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/).
+It has been extended to support parts of the 1.6+ haproxy release.